-Organisations and government agencies often look to the percentage of diversity in our workplace and the investments that we make with women- and minority-owned businesses to assess our commitment to diversity.
+business practices, cultures and language.
+Our Global User Organizations and government agencies often look to the percentage of diversity in our workplace and the investments we make with women- and minority-owned businesses to assess our commitment to diversity.
 We are required to report on the diversity of our workforce to make sure that we have fair employment practices, but we regard this requirement as an opportunity as well.
 We are proud of the ethnic diversity within our workforce and our supply chain.
-We partner with organisations such as the National Urban League, Prospanica (formerly the National Society of Hispanic MBAs) and the National Black MBA Association to support the development and advancement of ethnic professionals.
+We partner with organizations such as the National Urban League, Prospanica (formerly the National Society of Hispanic MBAs) and the National Black MBA Association to support the development and advancement of ethnic professionals.
 By developing diverse teams we are able to provide greater insight and value to our clients.
-In our solutions-based selling environment we win with employees that have different backgrounds, experiences and points of view to be able to provide complete solutions to complete issues our clients face daily.
+In our solutions based selling environment we win with employees that have different backgrounds, experiences and points of view to be able to provide complete solutions to complete issues our clients face daily. - Derek Camps-Campins, VP Sales North America, SMB Shipping Solutions Generation The Pitney Bowes Young Professionals (PB-YP) is a community for those early in their career and their advocates.
+The group meets on a regular basis to learn more about our business, develop professional skills, participate in community service projects and network.
+In turn, the company leverages the perspectives and insights of our Young Professionals to fuel innovation, enhance client experience and resolve business issues.

-Derek Camps-Campins,

-VP Sales North America,

-SMB Shipping Solutions